BwayCarl/Note-Taker/README.md

  - [License](#license)

 ## *Description*
-This application builds a Node Command Line Interface using an express backend that can be used to create and store notes to a db.json file.
+This application builds a Node Command Line Interface using an express backend that can be used to create and store notes to a JSON file.
+Once saved, the title of the note is generated on a list.
+Clicking on the title will recall the note in a readonly format.
 Each note has a unique ID generated when the note is saved in order for easy deletion of a specific note.

 ## *Installation*
 Clone the Github repo.